declanwatts97/code-institute-project-2/README.md

 # Visit Iceland Project 2

-The link to live project can be found here - title() The link to github repository can be found here - title (https://github.com/declanwatts97/code-institute-project-2)
+The link to live project can be found here - title(https://declanwatts97.github.io/code-institute-project-2/) The link to github repository can be found here - title (https://github.com/declanwatts97/code-institute-project-2)

+### Table of Contents

-## Introduction
+### Introduction

+Welcome to Visit Iceland!
+We are a travel guide for tourists planning a trip to Iceland, and more specifically Reykjavik.
+Explore our site for some of our best offerings of day trips, night time activities, and some general information about Iceland as a whole.
+Test your knowledge of Iceland with our short interactive quiz!

 ## User Experience